-Cosmetic giant Estée Lauder (NYSE: EL) has been one of the best performing consumer stocks of the past decade.
-To steal a phrase from Peter Lynch its share price has more than ten-bagged since the bull market began in 2009.
+Cosmetic giant Estée Lauder (EL) has been one of the best performing consumer stocks of the past decade.
+To steal a phrase from Peter Lynch, its share price has more than ten-bagged since the bull market began in 2009.
 In fact, every dollar invested back in March of 2009 would be worth at least twelve dollars today.
-Actually that figure downplays the total return since it doesn’t include the roughly $8.50 per share in dividend cash that Estée Lauder has paid out during that period.
+Even that figure downplays the actual return since it ignores dividend cash paid out in that time.

-Before addressing the substance of the piece let me say that the problem here is not business related.
-Indeed Estée Lauder has an absolutely fantastic underlying business.
-It spends a tiny amount on the chemicals that constitute its cosmetics but invests around $3 billion per year in advertising.
+Before addressing the substance of the piece, let me say that the problem here is not business related.
+Indeed, Estée Lauder has an absolutely fantastic underlying business.
+It spends a tiny amount on the chemicals that constitute its cosmetics, yet invests around $3b per year in advertising.
 The upshot is huge amounts of brand equity, and that means folks paying big markups for its products.
-I think the company clears something like 80% of revenue as gross profit.
-That is how much of a machine it is.
+The company clears something like 80% of revenue as gross profit – that’s how much of a money machine it is.

 The problem here is the risk of a disconnect between the stock’s valuation and the prospects of the business.
 Take the performance figure I quoted in the opening paragraph as a good illustration.
-If you include reinvested dividends, then Estée Lauder stock has turned every $1,000 invested in March of 2009 into roughly $14,800 as of today.
-That enormous level of wealth creation comes with a caveat: roughly half of it had nothing to do with underlying operations.
+Including reinvested dividends, Estée Lauder stock has turned every $1,000 invested in March 2009 into roughly $14,800 today.
+That enormous level of wealth creation comes with a caveat: roughly half had nothing to do with underlying operations.
 What exactly do I mean by that?
 Well, consider the three sources of shareholder returns.
-In no particular order these are earnings per share growth, dividends and the change in valuation attached to a given stock between two points in time.
+In no particular order, these are profit growth, dividends and the change in valuation between two points in time.
 The first two factors only account for around $7,500 of our $14,800 total return.

 Here’s how that might impact prospective shareholders going forward.
-Right now the shares are changing hands for around $140 each.
-Analysts expect the business to earn around $4.85 per share in fiscal year 2019 (it runs from June to June).
-All-in-all we are looking at a forward valuation of just under 29x annual profits.
+Right now, the shares change hands for around $140 each.
+Analysts also expect the business to earn around $4.85 per share in its FY19, which runs from June to June.
+All-in-all we are looking at a forward valuation of just under 29x annual profit.
 Let’s start with an optimistic assumption.
-We’ll assume that the most recent ten-year earnings per share growth rate – roughly 14% per year – will be replicated over the next decade too.
+We’ll assume that the most recent ten-year EPS growth rate – roughly 14% per year – will be replicated over the next decade too.

-Under this scenario earnings per share would grow from around $4.50 (FY 2018) to just under $17 (FY 2028).
-For simplicity’s sake I’ll apply the exact same growth assumption to the annual dividend.
-Last year the company declared cash dividends worth $1.48 per share.
-In 2028 that figure would rise to $5.58 per share.
+Under this scenario, EPS would grow from around $4.50 in FY18 to just under $17 in FY28.
+For simplicity’s sake I will apply the exact same growth assumption to the dividend, which came in at $1.48 per share last year.
+Under our assumptions, that figure would rise to $5.58 per share by 2028.
 The cumulative total – i.e. a decade’s worth of payouts – would stand at around $33 per share.
 Now, imagine we apply a valuation of 20x earnings to our $17 per share profit figure.
-In total, including cash dividends, we would be looking at a return of approximately $375 per share.
-Based on today’s share price that would equate to annual returns of around 10%.
+In total, including cash dividends, we would be looking at a return of approximately $375 per share, or annual returns of around 10%.

-That sounds pretty good, but bear in mind two points.
-Firstly, this is under a rather optimistic earnings per share growth scenario of 14% per annum for a decade.
+That sounds pretty good, but two points to bear in mind.
+Firstly, this falls under a rather optimistic EPS growth scenario of 14% per annum for a decade.
 Secondly, you still ‘lose’ four percentage points in terms of annual returns unless the valuation multiple holds up.
 What if profits and the dividend only grew at a rate of 7% a year going forward?
-Well, in that case our terminal earnings and dividend figures would stand at $8.85 and $2.90 respectively (cumulative dividends per share would clock in at $21.90).
-If the P/E ratio of Estée Lauder stock contracted down to 18x earnings – not exactly an unrealistic proposition – it would be enough to wipe out any gains in real terms (i.e. after taking likely inflation into account you wouldn’t see any increase in your wealth).
+Well, in that case, our terminal earnings and dividend figures would stand at $8.85 and $2.90 respectively.
+If the PE ratio of Estée Lauder stock contracted to 18x earnings – not exactly an unrealistic proposition – it would be enough to wipe out any gains in real terms.